Oliver Hazard Perry: Family

 Perry's son Christopher Grant Champlin Perry was a physician, and served as commander of the Artillery Company of Newport from April 1848 until his death in 1854.
-In May 1849 he was commissioned as a brigadier general in the Rhode Island Militia and given command of the 1st Brigade encompassing Newport and Bristol Counties.
+In May 1849 he was commissioned as a Brigadier General in the Rhode Island Militia and given command of the 1st Brigade encompassing Newport and Bristol Counties.

 Perry's son Oliver Hazard Perry, Jr. entered the Navy as a midshipman in 1829, rose to the rank of lieutenant and resigned in 1849.
 He served on the United States Exploring Expedition under Captain Charles Wilkes from 1839 to 1842.
 Although he is buried in the same cemetery as his parents, for unknown reasons, he is not buried in the same plot with his parents.

 Perry's son Christopher Raymond Perry graduated from the United States Military Academy at West Point in 1842.
 He served during the Mexican War and fought at the Battle of Palo Alto on May 8, 1846, and at the Battle of Resaca-de‑la‑Palma on May 9, 1846.
 He died on active duty as a 1st lieutenant in 1848.

-His extended family's descendants include Commander John Rodgers, the second person to become a United States naval aviator, and well known civilian aviator Calbraith Perry Rodgers, the first person to fly an airplane—the Vin Fiz—across the United States.

-Perry's nephew by marriage, George Champlin Mason, Sr., was a noted architect and historian.

-Oliver Hazard Perry La Farge (December 19, 1901 – August 2, 1963), Perry's great-great-grandson and namesake, was an American writer and anthropologist, best known for his 1930 Pulitzer Prize–winning novel Laughing Boy.

-His great-grandnephew Oliver Hazard Perry Belmont (November 12, 1858 – June 10, 1908) from Buffalo, NY was an American socialite and United States Representative from New York.

-Perry's great-grandniece, Ruth Black (November 1893 – September 3, 1964), married Gulf Oil executive Willard F. Jones.

-Oliver Hazard Perry Throck Morton (August 4, 1823 – November 1, 1877) (no relation)—the 14th Governor of Indiana, a famous Republican politician and U.S. Senator, who was a leader among the Radical Republican reconstructionists—was named in his honor.